-The NVDLA is an open-source DLA specialised for the inference of CNNs [1].
+The NVDLA is an open-source DLA specialised in CNN inference [2].
 The project, which exists since 2017, features an open-source SystemC model, a Verilog implementation as well as a corresponding Kernel Mode Driver (KMD) and User Mode Driver (UMD).
 Executables for the NVDLA can be generated by using the NVDLA compiler.
 The NVDLA has over 30 configurable hardware parameters.
-One predefined configuration is the so called NVDLAs full configuration, which is used in this work since it contains all subprocessors and extensions.
+One predefined configuration is the so called NVDLA full configuration, which is used in this work since it contains all subprocessors and extensions.
 Fig. 3 shows an overview of the NVDLA full configuration.

-Fig. 3.
-Overview of the NVDLA full configuration
+Fig. 3 Overview of the NVDLA full configuration.

-It can be observed, that the NVDLA is composed of several specialized subprocessors for convolution (CONV\CORE), activation functions (SDP), pooling (PDP), normalization functions (CDP), and memory-to-memory transformations (RUBIK).
+It can be observed, that the NVDLA is composed of several specialized subprocessors for convolution (CONV_CORE), activation functions (SDP), pooling (PDP), normalization functions (CDP), and memory-to-memory transformations (RUBIK).
 Also it includes on-chip SRAM and a 512bit wide AXI bus interface.
+Data is fetched and written by dedicated DMAs for each subprocessor.